LAG1819/label-classification-repo/README.md

    At first one Excel Sheet is assigned: **Seed.xlsx.** This file contains the following sets of data:
    - A base (seed) of website links and a list of keywords to be crawled.
 The seed is crawled with help of a scrapy spider specified for the industries (BFS).
-      - seed  of website links (CLASS_K, KEYWORD, URL) manually selected.
+      - seed  of website links (CLASS_K, KEYWORD, URL), manually selected.
-      - seed of keywords (CLASS, KEYOWRD_DE, KEYWORD_EN) manualy selected.
+      - seed of keywords (CLASS, KEYOWRD_DE, KEYWORD_EN), manualy selected.
-   - A base of website links and classes (2 per class) used as Centroids for K-Means Clustering for further labeling, manually selected.
+   - A base of website links and classes (two per class) used as Centroids for K-Means Clustering for further labeling, manually selected.
 ***
 #### Data cleansing and topic extraction